bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1_2-StarfinderSociety.md

 ![Paralax Cantina](https://www.dropbox.com/s/5iwzwsygb612x3n/paralaxCantina.jpg?raw=1)

-On the third try, the team finds a local establishment where Duravor was a regular.
-Once folks learn of Duravor's death, an impromptu wake commences.
+On the third try, the team found a local establishment where Duravor was a well-known regular.
+Once folks learned of Duravor's death, an impromptu wake commences.

 - lots of confirmation of what team had learned about Duravor, but no new real insights.
 - After a few drinks, the team gets some of the regular's to open up about the Hardscrabble Collective